r-devel/rdevguide/05-reviewing_bugs.md

 ## Example of a bug review submitted on Bugzilla

-If you would like to see how bugs are reviewed on Bugzilla, [here](https://bugs.r-project.org/bugzilla/show_bug.cgi?id=16542) is an example where an old bug report is being reviewed.
+If you would like to see how bugs are reviewed on Bugzilla, the [Bug 16542 - nlme:::summary.lmList with unequal outputs per group](https://bugs.r-project.org/bugzilla/show_bug.cgi?id=16542) is an example where an old bug report is being reviewed.
 It is tested to see if it was still an issue and a few ways are proposed to resolve the issue.

 **Note**: